What you see ahead of you is a comprehensive step-by-step guide to scoring that startup job you’ve been dreaming of. Please use responsibly.

 But with startups, things are not always so straight forward.
-Working in one music-sharing tech startup may be a completely different experience from working with the company’s direct competitor.
+Working in one music-sharing tech startup may be an entirely different experience from working with the company’s direct competitor.
 In fact, you may find more similarities in two completely unrelated startups.
-This is mostly due to the size of the company and the team dynamics.
-The personalities of the founding members will shine through much more than in a corporate environment, where your ‘distance from the top’ is greater.
+This is mostly due to the size of the company and the team dynamics, the personalities of the founding members will shine through much more than in a corporate environment, where your ‘distance from the top’ is greater.
 The smaller the company, the stronger the impact of every single team member on the overall work environment will be.

-Keep in mind that the human element will play a big role in your startup job hunt.
+Keep in mind that the human element will play a significant role in your startup job hunt.
 The section about culture will cover more of this.

 Step 3: Check your brand